 Support heritage sites and buildings across Vancouver while enjoying a glamourous evening in a unique historic venue.
 Meet others with a passion for local history and heritage while enjoying music, hors d’oeurves and drinks.
 Discover the history of the space with a tour and bid on a wide selection of silent auction items to raise funds that support VHF’s educational programs and special projects.

-We look forward to welcoming guests to a new historic venue again in the future.
-In 2020, due to the ongoing public health situation, VHF presented an online fundraising auction and this unique event will return again this year.
-Find out more here.
+We look forward to welcoming guests to a new historic venue again in the future when public health guidelines permit.

 2019 – City Drinks at the Panorama Roof